 9. Jadukata Bridge, Meghalaya

 Spanning over the Kynshi River, Jadukata bridge is a stunning piece of engineering.
 It is located in Ranikor in the West Khasi Hills and is surrounded by green forests.
 It is a cantilever bridge which is connected only on the ends.
-The beauty of this bridge is unparalleled.
+This bridge is surely one of the most beautiful bridges in India.

 Spanning over the Lohit River over 9 km, Dhola- Sadiya Bridge is the longest river bridge in India.
 It connects the states of Assam and Arunachal Pradesh.
 The bridge was completed and opened up in 2017.
 The bridge is considered very important as it will reduce the travel time between the two states from 6 hours to just one hour.
 It has been constructed to bear the weight of battle tanks to help facilitate their movement for border protection in Arunachal Pradesh.
 The Dhola Sadiya Bridge was built at a considerable cost and is an asset to the nation.